 Beech make excellent Bonsai, there are types of Beech spread throughout the world's temporate zones.

-They tend to be grown in Informal Styles, and leaf trimming every other year will reduce the size of leaves on the larger types.
+They tend to be grown in Informal and Cascade Styles, and leaf trimming every other year will reduce the size of leaves on the larger types.
 It is important that leaf trimming is carried out as early as possible, as beech may not come back into leaf that year if it is left to late.

 The Southern Beechs (Nothofagus SP) are closly related to beeches from the Northern hemispere, differing in that they have both deciduous, and evergreen species.
 From a bonsai viewpoint the can be treated as their Northern counterparts, except that you should not leaftrim the evergreen species.